 Description

 ×Graptophytum 'Supreme Crested' is a captivating small succulent with fleshy, densely packed leaves that grow along flattened stems.
 The leaves are purplish-blue-green and covered with a fine waxy coating.
 Depending on the season and growing conditions, they may also develop red or brown hues.
 Unlike the normal form of ×Graptophytum 'Supreme', the leaves of the crested form are shorter and narrower.
-Each specimen features a unique and intriguing shape.
+Each specimen displays a unique and interesting shape, often having both normal and crested growth on the same plant.

 How to Grow and Care for ×Graptophytum 'Supreme Crested'